 Present a series of maps, apps, and other content, such as images, PDFs, and embedded web pages.
 This is a good choice to create a simple interactive display of many maps and apps that share a topic.

-Present a map with minimal or many tools and an optional side panel for more information, such as a legend, a description, pop-ups, and a layer list with option to open an attribute table, and tools to edit, filter, and interact with data.
+Present a map with minimal or many tools and an optional side panel for more information, such as a legend, a description, pop-ups, and a layer list with the option to open an attribute table, and tools to edit, filter, and interact with data.

 Display historical, live, or future data using any time interval.
 Users can play or move a time slider to animate data based on numeric values or changes over time to see how the data evolves.